dragoon-dranzer/RDSite/README.md

  RaddDrop's various services are managed by RaddTaz and others may contribute.

- For any question, contact via telegram linked on our official site.
+ For any questions, contact via telegram linked on our official site.

+ Disclaimer:
  Misuse of this site is considered unacceptable and none of the owners are responsible for abuse.